Sports

 (Editor’s note: It’s Big Wave season right now through March in Nazaré, Portugal.
 See more details at the end of this post.)

 It had been on my bucket list from the very beginning; since I moved to Lisbon four and a half years ago.
-But earlier this year, I finally made it!
+But in 2022, I finally made it!
 I went to Nazaré to watch the most gigantic waves I have ever seen.
 And thinking back now, it seems almost unreal that with my own eyes I saw bigger than house-sized waves moving through the ocean, their roaring a dense compressed thud through the moist air while –even more incomprehensibly – crazy-ass surfers threw themselves down the steep slopes of these life-threatening beasts!

 However, this had already been my second try to attend this breath-taking natural spectacle.
 I had been impatiently checking the alerts on Nazarewaves.com since the beginning of the so-called Big Wave Season which runs every year from September to March.
 Throughout this period, occasionally, the winter swell is amplified by Europe’s largest submarine canyon (reaching depths of up to 5 kilometers and running right in front of Nazaré’s coast) to produce waves up to 30 meters in height.

-Last December, officials finally announced that the conditions were right for a Big Wave Surfing Competition.
+In December, 2022, officials finally announced that the conditions were right for a Big Wave Surfing Competition.
 Excitedly, I hopped into the car early in the morning with my partner to drive up north from Lisbon for one and a half hours to the small coastal town.
 But the closer we got, the mistier it became.

 We followed the signs to O Sítio, a viewpoint on the farther side of the upper plateau of Nazaré overlooking the Praia do Norte, the beach where the magic happens.
 But when we finally arrived around 9 a.m., we – along with hundreds of other potential onlookers – found a town covered in thick mist.